IPA.CONF(5) IPA.CONF(5)

 }

-Here we have six static rules: client1, client2, clients, server,
+Here there are six static rules: client1, client2, clients, server,

 all_stat and all_except_client2_stat.
 The rule clients gets statistics

-from client1 and client2 rules.
+from rules client1 and client2.
 The rule all_stat gets statistics from

-clients and server rules.
+rules clients and server.
 And the rule all_except_client2_stat gets

 statistics from rules clients and server not including statistics from